 Morton's Neuroma is a thickening of nerve tissue between your third and fourth toes.
 It is commonly called a "pinched nerve."
 The patient will usually experience a sharp, burning pain or tingling sensation.
 This is a common form of metatarsalgia.

 What Causes Metatarsalgia (Ball of Foot Pain)?

 Inflammation of Metatarsal Bones

 Metatarsalgia is caused by inflammation of one or more of the metatarsal bones (toe bones) and the joints in the ball of the foot.
-The pain and inflammation are usually due to excessive pressure over a prolonged period of time which can be caused by activity, improper footwear, or foot structure.
-Once developed the problem will come progressively worse with wearing inappropriate footwear.
+The pain and inflammation are usually due to excessive pressure over a prolonged period which can be caused by activity, improper footwear, or foot structure.
+Once developed, the problem will become progressively worse with wearing inappropriate footwear.

 Poorly Fitted Shoes

 Poorly fitting shoes are the most common cause of metatarsalgia.
-Shoes that are too small, shoes that lack proper support, and high heeled shoes can put stress and strain on the foot that causes the condition to develop.
-Strenuous activities such as running or jumping are another possible cause, especially wen the activities are repeated frequently.
+Shoes that are too small, shoes that lack proper support, and high-heeled shoes can put stress and strain on the foot and cause the condition to develop.
+Strenuous activities such as running or jumping are another possible cause, especially when the activities are repeated frequently.

-What Can I Do to get Rid of Pain in the Ball of My Foot?
+What Can I Do to Treat Pain in the Ball of My Foot?

-In many cases simple home care and proper supportive shoes and inserts are enough to allow metatarsalgia to heal.
+In many cases, simple home care and proper supportive shoes and insoles with metatarsal pads are enough to allow metatarsalgia to heal.
 However, if the condition is severe or not subsiding with home treatment a doctor should be consulted because a more specific diagnosis may be needed.